 319 McClanahan St SW • Roanoke, VA, 24014-7705

-Melissa is an assurance partner in the Roanoke office and has almost 25 years of accounting experience.
-Prior to joining Brown Edwards, Melissa was a partner in one of the top 20 firms in the nation where her practice concentrations were in not-for-profit organizations, employee benefit plan audits, and a variety of closely held businesses, including manufacturers, distributors and service organizations.
+Melissa is an assurance partner in the Roanoke office and has over 25 years of accounting experience.
+Prior to joining Brown Edwards, Melissa was a partner in one of the top 20 firms in the nation where her practice concentrations were in not-for-profit organizations, employee benefit plan audits, and a variety of closely held businesses, including manufacturers, real estate holding companies, distributors and service organizations.